Derek Bourgeois: Personal life

 Bourgeois' first wife, the violinist Jean Bourgeois, died of motor neurone disease on 27 November 2006.
 She had played in the BBC National Orchestra of Wales and was also a piano teacher.
 After returning to the UK from the USA in 2009, Bourgeois lived in Wool, Dorset, with his second wife, Norma Bourgeois.
-He died on 6 September 2017 in Poole, Dorset, and is survived by his wife Norma.
+He died on 6 September 2017 in Poole, Dorset, and was survived by Norma.